 Has China’s green transformation begun?

-What is China’s position at the climate talks?
+What is China’s position at the upcoming Paris climate talks?
 What does that position mean for the country and for climate?
 Ask anyone following the UN-led climate negotiations and you will quickly realize these are some of the most keenly watched questions.

 These negotiations have reached a critical moment before the Conference of the Parties (COP21) in Paris in December: the three largest greenhouse-gas emitting economies – not only China, the world’s largest carbon emitter by volume, but also the United States and the European Union – have now put on the table what they are willing to offer under a new global agreement.